ashvardanian/StringZilla/README.md

 There are several ways to improve the original algorithm.
 One is to use sparse DFA representation, which is more cache-friendly, but would require extra processing to navigate state transitions.

+StringZilla does not ship an Aho-Corasick automaton today.
+For multi-pattern workloads, the rolling-fingerprint machinery described below covers the near-duplicate and candidate-filtering cases, and [hyperscan](https://github.com/intel/hyperscan) or [pyahocorasick](https://github.com/WojciechMula/pyahocorasick) remain the better fit for large literal dictionaries.

 ### Levenshtein Edit Distance